Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Abstract

 \section{Abstract}

-We propose new abstract problems that unify a collection of scheduling and graph coloring problems with general min-sum objectives.
-Specifically, we consider the weighted sum of completion times over groups of entities (jobs, vertices, or edges), which generalizes two important objectives in scheduling: makespan and sum of weighted completion times.
+We propose new abstract and unified perspectives on a range of scheduling and graph coloring problems with general min-sum objectives.
+Specifically, we consider various problems where the objective function is the weighted sum of completion times over groups of entities (jobs, vertices, or edges), thereby generalizing two important objectives in scheduling: makespan and the sum of weighted completion times.

-We study these problems in both online and offline settings.
-In the non-clairvoyant online setting, we give a novel $\bigO(\log g)$-competitive algorithm, where $g$ is the size of the largest group.
-This is the first non-trivial competitive bound for many problems with group completion time objective, and it is an exponential improvement over previous results for non-clairvoyant coflow scheduling.
-Notably, this bound is asymptotically best-possible.
-For offline scheduling, we provide powerful meta-frameworks that lead to new or stronger approximation algorithms for our new abstract problems and for previously well-studied special cases.
-In particular, we improve the approximation ratio from $13.5$ to $10.874$ for non-preemptive related machine scheduling and from $4+\varepsilon$ to $2+\varepsilon$ for preemptive unrelated machine scheduling (MOR 2012), and we improve the approximation ratio for sum coloring problems from $10.874$ to $5.437$ for perfect graphs and from $11.273$ to $10.874$ for interval graphs (TALG 2008).
+As one of our main results, we present a best-possible $\mathcal O(\log g)$-competitive algorithm in the non-clairvoyant online setting, where $g$ denotes the size of the largest group.
+This is the first non-trivial competitive bound for several problems with group completion time objective, and it is an exponential improvement over previous results for non-clairvoyant coflow scheduling.
+For offline scheduling, we provide elegant yet powerful meta-frameworks that, in a unifying way, yield new or stronger approximation algorithms for our new abstract problems as well as for previously well-studied special cases.